azurecitadel/azurecitadel.github.io/labs/kubernetes/part1.md

 ```

 ## Deploying AKS
-We will begin by deploying Kubernetes using [*Azure Container Service (AKS)*](https://azure.microsoft.com/en-us/services/container-service/) (for the rest of the document we will simply refer to it as AKS)
+We will begin by deploying Kubernetes using [*Azure Kubernetes Service (AKS)*](https://azure.microsoft.com/en-us/services/container-service/) (for the rest of the document we will simply refer to it as AKS)

-**💬 Note.** At the time of writing (Mar 2018) AKS is in preview and the only Azure regions where AKS can be deployed are:
-- westeurope
-- eastus
-- centralus
-- canadacentral
-- canadaeast

 > Pick a location and use it for everything you create in this lab.
-We will use **westeurope**, but you can use one of the other regions listed above if you wish.
+We will use **westeurope**, but you can use one of the other regions listed in the [Product Region Avalaibility](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=kubernetes-service&regions=all) table.
 If using an Azure Pass or Internal Use subscription, you will be limited to westeurope and eastus

 Using the Azure CLI creating an AKS cluster is easy.
 First create a resource group:
 ```